 It is acknowledged that the potential impact of projects, and how projects seek to make that impact, will vary considerably.
 Some projects will affect a large number of people, whereas others may affect fewer people but make a much larger impact on those it does.
-It is also acknowledged that at this early stage the exact impact may not be able to be quantified.
-The grid below of potential positive impacts will be used to score projects for comparison.
+By the end of Stage 2, there should be a full business case for the project and therefore you should have a clear idea of the likely impact that will be achieved, and this should be updated as the project progresses through the remaining stages.
+The grid below of potential positive impacts will be used to score projects for comparison